BryanHunt/ember-d3-components/README.md

 There is a demo app in [tests/dummy](https://github.com/BryanHunt/ember-d3-components/tree/master/tests/dummy).

-This project is very much in the experimental phase.
+This project is very much in the experimental phase and the API is in flux.
 Use with caution.

+This is a fairly significant undertaking and I would welcome additional contributors.

 This README outlines the details of collaborating on this Ember addon.